-- 8. The Use by Others of Enterprise Resources Yielding Interest, Royalties and Dividends - 8.1 The use by others of such enterprise resources gives rise to: - (i) interest-charges for the use of cash resources or amounts due to the enterprise; - (ii) royalties-charges for the use of such assets as know-how, patents, trademarks and copyrights; - (iii) dividends-rewards from the holding of investments in shares. - 8.2 Interest accrues, in most circumstances, on the time basis determined by the amount outstanding and the rate applicable.
-Usually, discount or premium on debt securities held is treated as though it were accruing over the period to maturity. - 8.3 Royalties accrue in accordance with the terms of the relevant agreement and are usually recognised on that basis unless, having regard to the substance of the transactions, it is more appropriate to recognise revenue on some other systematic and rational basis - 8.4 Dividends from investments in shares are not recognised in the statement of profit & loss until a right to receive payment is established. - 8.5 When interest, royalties and dividends from foreign countries require exchange permission and uncertainty in remittance is anticipated, revenue recognition may need to be postponed. - 9.
-Effect of Uncertainties on Revenue Recognition - 9.1 Recognition of revenue requires that revenue is measurable and that at the time of sale or the rendering of the service it would not be unreasonable to expect ultimate collection. - 9.2 Where the ability to assess the ultimate collection with reasonable certainty is lacking at the time of raising any claim, e.g., for escalation of price, export incentives, interest etc., and revenue recognition is postponed to the extent of uncertainty involved.
+8. The Use by Others of Enterprise Resources Yielding Interest, Royalties and Dividends 8.1 The use by others of such enterprise resources gives rise to: (i) interest-charges for the use of cash resources or amounts due to the enterprise; (ii) royalties-charges for the use of such assets as know-how, patents, trademarks and copyrights; (iii) dividends-rewards from the holding of investments in shares.
+8.2 Interest accrues, in most circumstances, on the time basis determined by the amount outstanding and the rate applicable.
+Usually, discount or premium on debt securities held is treated as though it were accruing over the period to maturity.
+8.3 Royalties accrue in accordance with the terms of the relevant agreement and are usually recognised on that basis unless, having regard to the substance of the transactions, it is more appropriate to recognise revenue on some other systematic and rational basis.
+8.4 Dividends from investments in shares are not recognised in the statement of profit & loss until a right to receive payment is established.
+8.5 When interest, royalties and dividends from foreign countries require exchange permission and uncertainty in remittance is anticipated, revenue recognition may need to be postponed.
+9. Effec t of Uncertainties on Revenue Recognition 9.1 Recognition of revenue requires that revenue is measurable and that at the time of sale or the rendering of the service it would not be unreasonable to expect ultimate collection.
+9.2 Where the ability to assess the ultimate collection with reasonable certainty is lacking at the time of raising any claim, e.g., for escalation of price, export incentives, interest etc., and revenue recognition is postponed to the extent of uncertainty involved.
 In such cases, it may be appropriate to recognise revenue only when it is reasonably certain that the ultimate collection will be made.
-Where there is no uncertainty as to ultimate collection, revenue is recognised at the time of sale or rendering of service even though payments are made by installments. - 9.3 When the uncertainty relating to collectability arises subsequent to the time of sale or the rendering of the service, it is more appropriate to make a separate provision to reflect the uncertainty rather than to adjust the amount of revenue originally recorded. - 9.4 An essential criterion for the recognition of revenue is that the consideration receivable for the sale of goods, the rendering of services or from the use by others of enterprise resources is reasonably determinable.
-When such consideration is not determinable within reasonable limits, the recognition of revenue is postponed. - 9.5 When recognition of revenue is postponed due to the effect of uncertainties, it is considered as revenue of the period in which it is properly recognised.

-(Accounting Standard comprises paragraphs 10-14 of this Statement.
-The Standard should be read in the context of paragraphs 1-9 of this Statement and of the 'Preface to the Statements of Accounting Standards'.)
+Where there is no uncertainty as to ultimate collection, revenue is recognised at the time of sale or rendering of service even though payments are made by installments.
+9.3 When the uncertainty relating to collectability arises subsequent to the time of sale or the rendering of the service, it is more appropriate to make a separate provision to reflect the uncertainty rather than to adjust the amount of revenue originally recorded.
+9.4 An essential criterion for the recognition of revenue is that the consideration receivable for the sale of goods, the rendering of services or from the use by others of enterprise resources is reasonably determinable.
+When such consideration is not determinable within reasonable limits, the recognition of revenue is postponed.
+9.5 When recognition of revenue is postponed due to the effect of uncertainties, it is considered as revenue of the period in which it is properly recognised. be re ounting Standard comprises paragraphs 10-14 of this Statement.
+The Standard should ad in the context of paragraphs 1-9 of this Statement and of the 'Preface to the Statements ecounting Standards'.)

-Revenue from sales or service transactions should be recognised when the requirements as to performance set out in paragraphs 11 and 12 are satisfied, provided that at the time of performance it is not unreasonable to expect ultimate collection.
+performance it is not unreasonable to expect ultimate collection.
 If at the time of rising of any claim it is unreasonable to expect ultimate collection, revenue recognition should be postponed.